Bestmart721/novitai.github.io/contents/career/junior-machine-learning-engineer.md

 ---

-## A little about us:
+## A little about us

-Novit.AI is a London-based start-up developing novel machine learning solutions to achieve true global intelligence.
-We combine information from radar and multispectral satellites with our globally deployable Edge AI devices to gather and disseminate insights.
-We are now seeking engineers who are makers at soul to help us create the next generation of intelligence on earth.
+Novit.AI is a start-up developing novel machine learning solutions to bring automation to scale.
+We combine information from radar and multispectral satellites with our globally deployable Edge AI devices to trigger UXV actions for real world impact.
-* Take a sneak-peek on our [webpage](https://novit.ai) to see the kind of projects that we are interested in.

 ## Basic Qualifications:
 * BSc degree in Computer Science, Computer Engineering, Electrical Engineering or related engineering field